Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Methodology

 We maintain a probabilistic stationarity model for every object instance based on~\cite{qian_pocd_2022}, which grounds our decision for when to translate or delete objects in our believed scene representation.
 Each object~$\gls{obj}_i$ contains a belief of its geometric change $\gls{geom_change}_i \in \mathbb{R}$ and stationarity score $\gls{pocd_score}_i \in [0,1]$ (i.e., $p(\gls{pocd_score}_i, \gls{geom_change}_i | \dots )$, conditioned as in \eqref{eq:pocd_update}).
 Stationarity score~$\gls{pocd_score}_i$ represents the likelihood that the object~$\gls{obj}_i$ is still located where last observed, the geometric change~$\gls{geom_change}_i$ measures how much the object has moved since the last timestep (in our case simply the distance its point cloud center of mass has moved).

 At each timestep, we compute the measured change $\gls{change}_{t,i} \in \mathbb{R}$ of each object (i.e., the distance the object has translated since the last timestep).
-Based on this change~$\gls{change}_{t,i}$ and the semantic stationarity prior~$\gls{obj_s}_i$, the belief is updated each step in a Bayesian fashion \cite{qian_pocd_2022}:
+Based on this change~$\gls{change}_{t,i}$ and the semantic stationarity prior~$\gls{obj_s}_i$, the belief is updated each step in a Bayesian fashion \cite{qian_pocd_2022}(we omit the index $i$ here):

 Later, each object's expected stationarity score~$\mathbb{E}[\gls{pocd_score}_i]$ informs future updates and map maintenance.